metacpan/metacpan-cpan-extracted/distros/A/Astro-MoonPhase-Simple/README.md

 will deduce the timezone, albeit not always as accurately as with specifying a "timezone" explicitly.

+Warning: if the caller does not specify a `timezone` or `location` then the specified `time` will be assumed to be **UTC time** and not at the local timezone of the host.

 [Astro::MoonPhase](https://metacpan.org/pod/Astro%3A%3AMoonPhase) calculates the moon phase given an _epoch_.
-Which is the number of seconds since 1970-01-01 on a UTC timezone.
-This epoch is corrected to a _localepoch_ by adding to it the specific timezone offset.
+Which is the number of seconds since 1970-01-01 **on a UTC timezone**.
+This epoch is corrected to a "_localepoch_" by adding to it the specific timezone offset.
 For example, if you specified the timezone to be "China/Beijing" and the local time (at the specified timezone) to be 23:00.
 It means UTC time is 15:00.
 The epoch will be calculated on UTC time.
-However, we add 23:00-15:00=8:00 hours to that epoch to make it "localepoch" and this is what we pass on to [Astro::MoonPhase](https://metacpan.org/pod/Astro%3A%3AMoonPhase) to calculate the moon phase.
+However, we add `23:00-15:00=8:00` hours to that epoch to make it "_localepoch_" and this is what we pass on to [Astro::MoonPhase](https://metacpan.org/pod/Astro%3A%3AMoonPhase) to calculate the moon phase.